 The challenge of Stoicism is taking the theories and principles of the philosophy and practising them.
 We must actively incorporate these ideas in our lives to test the benefits they may have.
 Here are a few practical tools from Stoicism you might consider incorporating into your life.

 Many acting teachers and successful actors will praise therapy as an essential tool all actors must experience to come to know themselves, and in doing so they will become better at their craft.
-I really believe in this theory — in fact I think therapy can be of value to everybody.
+I really believe in this theory—in fact, I think therapy can be of value to everybody.
 Actors strive to understand and portray human beings, but how can they do that fully without understanding themselves?
 Therapy can help with this immensely.
 But, therapy can be prohibitively expensive which is a restrictive factor for many people.
-Journaling is a cost free way to have an experience of therapy.
-It can really allow us to learn more about ourselves and untie some of the matted knots of our mind.
+Journaling is a cost-free way to allow us to learn more about ourselves and untie some of the matted knots of our mind.

 If you’d like to know more about journaling, why and how you should do it, head here: The Art of Journaling.
 I found this page really useful.